top of page

 • If you are using them near thorny roses or splintery wood, the protective layer is too thin and easily punctures, losing its waterproof benefit.

-• If you use them as protection from tools that throw sparks (a grinder, perhaps), the small hot filings will melt holes into the gloves' material--both waterproof and stretchy uncoated layers
+• If you use them as protection from tools that throw sparks (a grinder, perhaps), the small hot filings will melt holes into the gloves' material--both the waterproof and stretchy uncoated layer, but in particular, the back-hand mesh layer.

-• While they last for months with hard use, drying in the dryer removes the rubbery grip and changes it to a less flexible, plastic-like feel.
-PVC pipe-filling glues also have the same effect on the rubbery material.
+• While they last for months with hard use, drying in the dryer removes the rubbery grip and changes it to a less flexible, plastic-like smooth feel.
+PVC pipe-fitting glues also have the same effect on the rubbery material.

 Verdict

 These are the best gardening gloves for women that I've ever used and I even use them when I'm out there pruning the roses (carefully).
-My husband uses the black version for all DIY around here (which is a blog's worth just of keywords!), wood splitting, concrete work and general avoiding-muck jobs.
+My husband uses the black version for all DIY around here (his uses of which would fill a blog's worth simple of relatable keywords!); wood splitting, concrete work and general avoiding-muck jobs.
 You won't be disappointed with this colourful pack.

 Showa Atlas Gloves Size Small in Various Colours